stackbit-projects/magical-apple-65ff6/content/_index.md

     section_id: hero
     content: >
       Welcome to my personal site.
-A place where I create, showcase and put my ideas into action as a scientist and creator.
+A place where I create, showcase and put my ideas into action as a Scientist and Creator.
     actions:
       - type: action
         template: action